The Boy on the Corner

 "Cross my heart," she replied with a grin.

 "So then how did you end up in there?" the boy asked again, glancing at the direction of Knockturn Alley.
-Hermione frowned and quickly made up an excuse.
+Hermione paused in thought.

 "Well, I've never been on this side of Diagon Alley before.
 I got lost."

 The boy laughed and shook his head in disbelief, but he no longer regarded her as cautiously.
 He even leaned his arms against the cement and stretched his legs.

 "I could help you around, if you like," he said good-naturedly.
 "I don't know why I'm even still sitting here waiting for my mum.
 I'd love to see the look on her face when she finds out I've run amok.
 It'll take her ages to find me."